 Areas of Study

-UNO's Keyboard Program is one of the most vital parts of the School of Music.
+UNO's Keyboard Program is a very visible and active area within the School of Music.
 Our Keyboard Studies program is directed by Dr. Kristín Jónína Taylor, a Steinway artist, who is well known for both her piano performance career, and many years of fine teaching.
+The Keyboard Area provides opportunities for students to develop their solo and ensemble skills in a wide variety of performance venues, both on campus and in the community.
+Click here to learn more and to view audition requirements.

 Our Campus.
 Otherwise Known as Omaha.